 The shockingly low prices at major international retailers also call into question the wages and working conditions for people who make all of the clothes they sell.

 With trends moving so quickly that they’re now called “micro trends,” it may come as no surprise that what was “in” a month ago is now already seen as outdated.

 But what happens to all those once fashionable items once they’re out of trend?
-Many of them end up in landfills, or in secondhand stores…
+Many of them end up in landfills or secondhand stores.

-This has pushed many people to search out more sustainable approaches to fashion, like buying mainly secondhand or vintage.
+This has pushed many people to search out more sustainable approaches to fashion, such as buying mainly secondhand or vintage.